1. The

 Originally called Mohegan Road, this roadpath was first laid out in 1670.
 Before this, the road was used as a Native American trail for more than a century.
 The original route of Mohegan Road was between New London and Norwich, Connecticut along the east side of the Thames River.
 In 1792, the Mohegan Road was updated and it became the first turnpike in New England and the second turnpike ever built in the United States.

-The modern Route 32 dates back to the New England Interstate Era, which is where the road got its number.
-Even after Connecticut stopped using the New England Interstate route, state highway 32 kept its numbering.
+The modern Route 32 dates back to the New England Interstate Routes era, which is where the road got its number.
+Even after Connecticut stopped using the New England Interstate Route designations, Highway 32 became a State Highway, keeping its 32 numbering.

 Established: